-To succeed at capturing the attention of today’s busy online consumer, you must be able to effectively woo potential clients.
+To successfully capture the attention of today’s busy online consumer, you must effectively woo potential clients.

 Much like dating, consumers want to be courted by your company long before you shove a product or service down their throat.

 Just think back to one of your first-date experiences.
 Without some courting and wooing, rounding first or second base would have been impossible.